 How many tools will need to run at once?

-This affects the size or power of the dust collector you’ll need, as well as the design of the piping or hose connected to each machine.
+This affects the size or power of the dust collector you’ll need and the design of the piping or hose connected to each machine.

 Consider the size of your workshop

-Suction will decrease as it is piped longer distances.
-Shop size and layout is also important because sometimes there just isn’t space for a large setup even if the numbers call for one and you have to get creative with what you have to get the job done (I had to do this in my current shop).
+The suction will decrease as it is piped longer distances.
+Shop size and layout are also important because sometimes there isn’t space for a large setup even if the numbers call for one, and you have to get creative with what you have to get the job done (I had to do this in my current shop).

 Some larger dust collectors require 220v 3phase power.
-If you choose such a collector, you’ll need to factor in the installation of a special circuit in your main electrical panel.
+If you choose such a collector, you’ll need to factor in installing a special circuit in your main electrical panel.
 You’ll also need to install the proper wiring to the outlet you plan to use.

 Your Other Unique Needs